 With extensive backgrounds on Lyme patients and the scientific discoveries that ensued, doctors began to use several antibiotics to treat the disease.
 This treatment is currently accepted by the medical profession and has been largely successful, especially for those with early-stage Lyme disease.
 However, there continues to be heavy debate on the long-term use of antibiotics for Lyme that has progressed or appears resistant to a short course of antibiotics.

 Since the 1980s, reports of Lyme disease have increased dramatically to the point that the disease has become an important public health problem in many areas of the United States.

 In 2012, Lyme disease was included as one of the top ten notifiable diseases by the Centers for Disease Control and Prevention (CDC).

-Lyme disease is one of the fastest-growing vector-borne infections in the United States.
-The CDC estimates that there are over 329,000 new cases of Lyme disease each year here in the US.
+Lyme disease is one of the fastest-growing vector-borne infections in the United States with over 400,000 new cases of Lyme disease each year.

 While it was primarily an East Coast phenomenon in the beginning, it has since been reported in all states except Hawaii.
 And diagnostic tools are still unreliable—as of yet there is no definitive cure for those with late-stage Lyme.

 At Bay Area Lyme Foundation we are determined to drive new research and accelerate the day when Lyme disease is easy to diagnose and simple to cure.